Sarah Hunt Lockrey: Early life and education

+Career

-Her career included working at the West Philadelphia Hospital for Women, the Elwyn School for the Feeble-Minded.
+Lockrey worked at the West Philadelphia Hospital for Women and the Elwyn School for the Feeble-Minded.
 She was a physician at Methodist Deaconess Home for more than two decades.
-She focused on improving women's health care, and specialized in gynecology and gynecological surgery.
+She focused on improving women's healthcare, and specialized in gynecology and gynecological surgery.
 She was also a member of the American Medical Association (AMA), a Fellow of the American College of Surgeons, and a member of the Medical Women's National Association (MWNA).